Jaso1024/Real-Time-Strategy-RL-Clash-Royale/README.md

 - An estimate of the current amount of elixir the player has (provided by another neural network).
 - 4 one-hot encoded vectors, each corresponding to a card currently in the players hand.

-these 9 parts are passed through the encoding half of an autoencoder, which returns a single vector, which will be given to each of the 3 agents.
+these 9 parts are encoded by an autoencoder, which returns a single vector, which will then be given to each of the 3 agents.

 ## Actions
 At every timestep t, each of the 3 agent's actors will choose an action, these individual actions will be combined and a single action will be excecuted in the environment.